-The Central Intelligence Agency’s (CIA) plan to spy on every American by bugging everything—clock radios, phones, refrigerators, everything—is ready to be operational as soon as Big Brother’s super spy centers can go online.
+The Central Intelligence Agency’s (CIA) plan to spy on every American by bugging just about everything—phones, clock radios, refrigerators—is ready to be operational as soon as Big Brother’s super spy centers can go online.
 They will not only track everything you say and do, but will be able to correlate all the data they have been collecting for decades on you—every personal phone call, email, check, receipt, doctor’s visit—everything.

 James Bamford, the fearless author who has been exposing the National Security Agency (NSA) and its spying techniques since the early 1980s, now reports Big Brother can watch us all in real time.